-Since completion of the EMICY for CY 2021 (USACE 2020), one outdoor thermoluminescent dosimeter (TLD) and alpha track detector (ATD) monitoring location (DA-13) was established to monitor the planned excavation at DT-9 during CY 2022.
-A one-time comprehensive groundwater monitoring event is also being considered for CY 2022.
-This comprehensive sampling event would potentially include collection of groundwater samples from the entire well network of 15 wells for the SLDS.
-Data from this event would be used to evaluate the current sampling frequency and well monitoring network.
-There were no other changes to the EMP or environmental monitoring planned for CY 2022.
+Since completion of the EMICY for CY 2022 (USACE 2021), one outdoor thermoluminescent dosimeter (TLD) and alpha track detector (ATD) monitoring location (DA-14) was established to monitor the planned excavation at Plant 2 during CY 2023.
+There were no other changes to the EMP or environmental monitoring planned for CY 2023.